noir-lang/noir/docs/docs/dev_docs/cli/main.md

 ## Requirements

 The Aztec CLI is provided as an npm package containing an installed binary.
-You just need to:
+It can be installed by using:

 `yarn global add @aztec/cli`

-Once installed it can be invoked via:
+Once installed it is invoked via:

 `aztec-cli [options] [command]`